Last updated April 2026

 If you’ve been accused of firearm theft in Fort Lauderdale or anywhere in South Florida, understanding how these cases are charged — and how they are defended — is critical.

 Grand theft firearm is one of several felony theft classifications under Florida law.
-For a broader breakdown of felony theft degrees and sentencing exposure, see Grand Theft Felony Penalties in Florida.
+For a broader breakdown of felony theft degrees and sentencing exposure, see a full breakdown of grand theft felony penalties in Florida.

 📜 How Florida Defines Grand Theft Firearm